FlatFilers/platform-sdk-starter/README.md

 }),
 ```

 Here we provide a pre-defined list of values that this field can have.
-We have also included the `matchStrategy` flag, which determines whether Flatfile should only accept exact matches when automatically matching your OptionField options, or whether Flatfile should also use historical matches and fuzzy matches while automatically matching your options.
-If this is not set, your OptionField will use historical and fuzzy matches.
+We have also included the `matchStrategy` flag, which determines whether Flatfile should only accept exact matches when automatically matching your OptionField options, or whether Flatfile should also use [historical matches and fuzzy matches](https://support.flatfile.com/hc/en-us/articles/8579991586324-Matching) while automatically matching your options.
+If this is not set, your OptionField will use historical and fuzzy matches to automatically match options for this field.
 <!-- TODO what does `label` do? -->